"Artistic expression roared back in the 1950's in Poland with the same intensity and urgency of the war just past."

 World War 2 and the development of the Polish art poster are inextricably linked.

-Poland was the first country invaded by Germany (1939) in Hitler's quest for European domination, the place where the Nazi regime situated its most notorious death camps (Auschwitz, Treblinka and others), and victim of a brutal scorched earth policy upon the German retreat six years later.
+Poland was the first country invaded by Germany at the start of the war (1939), was the place where the Nazi regime situated its most notorious death camps (Auschwitz, Treblinka and others), and was victim of a brutal scorched-earth policy upon the German retreat six years later.
 The war left much of Poland in smoldering ruins and all of it impoverished and demoralized.
 The earliest posters from that time are filled with themes of anger, loss, and desperation, often war-related.

 The arts, in particular, were targeted for obliteration in a Nazi war strategy called the Pabst Plan.
 Named after its creator, architect Freidrich Pabst, the Plan targeted for destruction artistic venues, intent on weakening Poland's morale and culture by destroying its vibrant physical and architectural manifestations.